finos/legend/installers/aws-docker/README.md

 Now, you can start using Legend Studio.

-Studio usage instructions can be found here : https://legend.finos.org/docs/getting-started/create-workspace
+Studio usage instructions can be found here: https://legend.finos.org/docs/getting-started/create-workspace.